Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

       "text": "Hello!" } )
 ```

-The last thing we need is a few lines of code to let us know if the message was successfully delivered or if there was an error, in which case we print out the error message.
+The last thing you need is a few lines of code to let you know if the message was successfully delivered or if there was an error, in which case we print out the error message.

 ```python
 if response_data["messages"]["status"] == "0":